-Irish soda bread is a no-yeast bread that uses a baking soda and buttermilk reaction to create the leavening, making it a classic quick bread recipe that can be enjoyed with many different meals.
+Traditionally, Irish soda bread is a no-yeast bread that uses a baking soda and buttermilk reaction to create the leavening, making it a classic quick bread recipe that can be enjoyed with many different meals.
+We have added a few more ingredients to make it a bit more manageable with the einkorn flour, however, you can omit the extra ingredients if desired!

 We enjoy this bread alongside this cabbage and roast stew, or with apples and cheese as a quick and easy cold lunch option.
 You can also enjoy this soda bread toasted with strawberry jam and butter.
 Really, no matter how you choose to eat it, this bread is a winner!